spruce-bruce/aaronbruce.com/src/content/post/qodana/index.md

 - [Dumb GHA config error that took me forever to solve](https://youtrack.jetbrains.com/issue/QD-6797/Qodana-failing-in-CI-on-simple-java-spring-project)
 - [Misconfiguration prevented results from being uploaded to Qodana cloud.](https://youtrack.jetbrains.com/issue/QD-6600/Project-still-waiting-for-data-after-successful-run-in-CI) I still don't understand what I did wrong here.
 The fix was simple, but I don't know yet how I was supposed to know on my own to do it.
 - [I don't like this error and I couldn't figure out how to suppress it.](https://youtrack.jetbrains.com/issue/QD-6768/It-is-not-a-problem-Unused-constructor-constructor)

+## Conclusion

+So far I quite like Qodana.
+I like the way it installs and integrates into a project, even though I wound up having a lot of trouble.
+I'm pretty willing to give them a pass on that considering it's so new, and the price really can't be beat.

+I want to follow up on Qodana in another post and get into the details of the code quality checks it has available and how useful I find them.